 – at this queue we need over capacity

 – this queue we can call a Mean queue (nasty queue)

 Since we have our planned activities in the queues we can of course never remove all our queues.
 But, we always need to try to convert Mean queues to Lean queues if possible, since if we do not do that, we will have Activities in Queues waste, since it will effect the Flow Efficiency negatively.
 When it is not possible to convert to Lean Queues, we need to have over capacity at the Mean queues.
 For product development this can be queues to any expert, like system integration & verification (I&V), configuration management, etc., since all resources normally cannot be in the projects/programs.

 It is very important to understand that there is no difference at all to have a specialist that all projects/programs need to use, or to have the same specialist working part time for each project/program.
 Absolutely no difference, even if the latter looks better.
 Specialisation of our resources is really the wrong way to go, we need T-shaping of most of our Resources instead to remove both the number of queues and the length of queues.
 This will be elaborated thoroughly on in this blog post about the root causes to queues.

 Worth noting is that if a project/program does not plan well or if we have scarce resources in the projects, the Lean queues will of course also become bottle necks, but only within the project or team of teams, which means a local flow efficiency problem.

-Now it is finally time to deepen the understanding of the last part of our start organisation definition “activities with interdependencies”, which is the coming series of blog posts.
+Now it is finally time to deepen the understanding of the first part of our start organisation definition, namely the “People that interact” blog post series.

 *Since Toyota’s untold mission is to broaden the competence of their people in production (multi-I-shape, see this blog post), in product development (T-shape, see this blog post) and also elsewhere in their organisation, I found that Lean queues is really a telling name.